About Public Private Partnership (PPP)

 The Transmission Gully project is a project to build a 27-km four-lane (two in each direction) motorway from MacKays Crossing to Linden (through Transmission Gully).
 There will be interchanges connecting the route to State Highway 58 and Kenepuru with a connection to Kenepuru Drive.
 In addition, there will be two link roads from the eastern Porirua suburbs of Whitby and Waitangirua to the route.
 The Porirua City Council will be the authority responsible for the Whitby and Waitangirua link roads.
 The project entails protection or relocation of utilities including transmission towers.

-Why build Transmission Gully?
+Why build the Transmission Gully highway?

-Transmission Gully project will provide:
+The Transmission Gully project will provide:

 - Reduced likelihood of landslides, floods and damage to the highway from a major storm or earthquake.